gosha rubchinskiy does burberry in st. petersburg | read | i-D

 In the current zeitgeist that built his brand, collaborating with Burberry is gold.
-Fifteen years after Danniella Westbrook and the WAGs took ownership of the Burberry legacy and the company -- led by a newly hired Christopher Bailey -- was faced with the challenge of rebranding it and returning it to high-fashion glory, a new generation of fashion-fanatical youth is celebrating the trademarks of the working class culture of the 90s and 00s.
-Point in case: Madonna's teenage son Rocco Ritchie, who is frequently papped running around London dressed like a scally lad--tracksuit bottoms, oversized leather jacket and a handful of silver rings in tow.
-Rubchinskiy and the new avant-garde -- Vetements, Off-White, Cottweiler -- are responsible for it, and they know to pay homage to the pioneers: "This season we made some patterns inspired by David Beckham in the late 90s; his oversized jersey and everything," Rubchinskiy said, describing his ongoing collaboration with Adidas, who got several logo checks in the collection.
+Fifteen years after Danniella Westbrook and the WAGs took ownership of the Burberry legacy and the company — led by a newly hired Christopher Bailey — was faced with the challenge of rebranding it and returning it to high-fashion glory, a new generation of fashion-fanatical youth is celebrating the trademarks of the working class culture of the 90s and 00s.
+Point in case: Madonna's teenage son Rocco Ritchie, who is frequently captured running around London dressed like a scally lad — tracksuit bottoms, oversized leather jacket, and a handful of silver rings in tow.
+Rubchinskiy and the new avant-garde — Vetements, Off-White, Cottweiler — are responsible for it, and they know to pay homage to the pioneers: "This season we made some patterns inspired by David Beckham in the late 90s; his oversized jersey and everything," Rubchinskiy said, describing his ongoing collaboration with Adidas, who got several logo checks in the collection.
 Like last season's show in Kaliningrad, Rubchinskiy had based his new collection on the upcoming World Cup hosted by Russia and his own British associations with football.
-It was the Brits, who first brought football to Russia via St Petersburg in the 19th century, he explained.
+It was the Brits who first brought football to Russia via St. Petersburg in the 19th century, he explained.

-"St Petersburg is a window for the Western World to Russia.
+"St. Petersburg is a window for the Western World to Russia.
 It was the same for football, for 80s' music, for 90s' electronic music.
-I was born in Moscow but I think my favourite city is St Petersburg.
+I was born in Moscow but I think my favorite city is St. Petersburg.
 Ever since my school years, I've tried to go here for my holidays.
 I was here in 1998 for my first night parties: amazing music, energy, underground," Rubchinskiy reflected.
-"Where Moscow is more about money, St Petersburg is about freedom."
-Indeed, his show venue - the DK Svyazi - was where cult artist Timur Novikov organised the first-ever rave in Russia after the fall of the Iron Curtain.
-And with its imperialistic European architecture staged by tsar Peter the Great, St Petersburg does look every bit the Western World capital.
-Bathed in the bright light of the White Night, a phenomenon that occurs here this time of year and illuminates the evening in broad daylight, it's not hard to see St Petersburg as the old Russian capital of enlightenment.
+"Where Moscow is more about money, St. Petersburg is about freedom."
+Indeed, his show venue — the DK Svyazi — was where cult artist Timur Novikov organized the first-ever rave in Russia after the fall of the Iron Curtain.
+And with its imperialistic European architecture staged by tsar Peter the Great, St. Petersburg does look every bit the Western World capital.
+Bathed in the bright light of the White Night, a phenomenon that occurs here this time of year and illuminates the evening in broad daylight, it's not hard to see St. Petersburg as the old Russian capital of enlightenment.
 Asked if he's tiring of questions about Russian politics and Putin, Rubchinskiy brushed it off.
 "I mainly get questions about Trump now!"
 For Bailey and his fellow Englishmen, who landed to news of Theresa May's bonkers election on Friday afternoon, the even crazier political landscape of Eastern Europe was, perhaps, a welcomed escape.

 Read: From Russia with Love - we meet Gosha Rubchinskiy and his gang.